RemiZlatinis/ssi-docs/blueprint.md

 ---

-# 13. Roadmap (initial milestones)

-1. Draft blueprint & diagrams (this doc)
-2. Implement minimal Backend skeleton with user auth and agent registration
-3. Implement simple Agent that can register and send heartbeats
-4. Implement Web Client showing server list and last-seen times
-5. Add secure distribution (agent packaging) and CI pipelines
-6. Add basic alerting & longer-term metrics storage

----

 # 14. Glossary

 - **Agent**: software running on a monitored host, sends data to Backend.
-- **Client**: user-facing dashboard/UI.
+- **Client**: Any implementation of the user-facing dashboard/UI.
-- **Backend**: central server/API and storage.
+- **Backend**: The central server/API and storage.
+- **Service-scripts**: User-provided Bash scripts that encapsulate monitoring logic, following SSI conventions (metadata like name, description, version, schedule, timeout).
+They produce standardized status outputs (OK, UPDATE, WARNING, FAILURE) and are executed by the Agent using systemd services and timers.
 - **Claim token**: a one-time token used to bootstrap/claim an Agent for a user account.

 ---

-# 15. Next steps (actionable)

-- Create the umbrella GitHub repo and push this blueprint.md into `docs/`.
-- Create empty sub-repos (agent, backend, client-web) and link them from the umbrella README.
-- Create an Excalidraw architecture file and export an image to `diagrams/`.
-- Start an ADR: pick the first decision (agent language).

----

 # 16. Notes and open questions

-- How should the Agent initial claim flow work?
-(Claim token vs. email/code)
+- How should the Agent authentication flow work?
+(Claim token vs. email/code, User created API key)
-- What metrics are essential for MVP?
-(CPU, memory, disk, uptime, service status)
+- What checkers are essential for MVP? ("First-party" services-scripts for checking CPU, memory, disk overloads, uptime, systemd status, system updates, backup status, etc.)
-- Do you want push (Agent→Backend) only, or also allow Backend→Agent commands?)